merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 The null distribution for pS-weighted RSA is created just the same way...
 Yet you should be asking yourself, why is there only one null distribution displayed in Figure 1a?
 The reason is purely aesthetic.
 As it turns out, the null distributions of pS-weighted and pN-weighted RSA are nearly identical, and so increase visual clarity I only displayed one, as is mentioned in the figure caption:

 <blockquote>
-Since the null distribution for pS$^{(site)}$ so closely resembles the null distribution for pN$^{(site)}$, it has been excluded for visual clarity, but can be seen in Figure S_SHUFF_COMP
+Since the null distribution for pS$^{(site)}$ so closely resembles the null distribution for pN$^{(site)}$, it has been excluded for visual clarity, but can be seen in Figure S5
 <div class="blockquote-author">
   <b>Kiefl et al., February 2022 draft</b>
 </div>
 </blockquote>

-In Figure S_SHUFF_COMP I explicitly compare these null distributions to show there's no sleight of hand.
-Here is the script that creates Figure S_SHUFF_COMP.
+In Figure S5 I explicitly compare these null distributions to show there's no sleight of hand.
+Here is the script that creates Figure S5.

 <details markdown="1"><summary>Show/Hide Script</summary>
 ```R